 Of course one of the major benefits of having a made-to-measure dress is that you can create something truly unique.
 There is nothing worse than attending a posh do to find someone is wearing exactly the same dress as you – especially if they look better wearing it!

 With a custom made dress you can add your own embellishments, bows, buckles, buttons, jewels, the works.
 You can also adapt the length to the one that suits you best.
 For example the Duchess of Cambridge, Kate always wears her skirts and dresses just below the knee so that she looks appropriate but not frumpy.

 Having a unique dress is a real asset when you attend a prom or graduation ceremony.
 Or how about when you are the Mother of the Bride.
-Of course wedding dresses tend to be unique or at least quite rare since they can be such a high cost purchase but having a civil wedding ceremony or perhaps being an older bride might lead you to source a custom-made dress which better reflects your personality and more mature style.
+Of course, wedding dresses tend to be unique or at least quite rare since they can be such a high-cost purchase but having a civil wedding ceremony or perhaps being an older bride might lead you to source a custom-made dress that better reflects your personality and more mature style.

 You might think have a made-to-measure dress is an expensive luxury but whilst you are unlikely to wear your wedding dress more than once, you may find your custom-made clothing is better value because it fits, is more comfortable and you will enjoy wearing it more.

 I have several evening dresses in my wardrobe I haven’t worn again, either because they are no longer in fashion or because they were uncomfortable to wear – slipping straps, hems that touch too long, a colour that just doesn’t go with anything.
 It’s so easy to make a rush purchase when that ‘do’ is a few days away.
 I also find it difficult to find the right shoes and outer garment.

 Having a custom made dress makes you focus on these points before the cloth is cut and if you calculate the true cost of a garment on how many times you wear it, you’ll find that, like me, you have some very expensive pieces already hanging unloved in your wardrobe!